chcg/AnalysePlugin/readme.txt

 Shorten your time of reading mega bytes of log files!
 DE 2011-02

-Supporting Don HO's Notepad++ see http://notepad-plus-plus.org/
+Supporting Don HO's NotePad++ see http://notepad-plus-plus.org/

 This sources are a dockable pattern search plugin for Notepad++ version 5.1 or later.
 With this plugin you can search for multiple patterns in any of the opened documents